 - Point out what genres the author adheres to and to what purpose (sentimentalism, romanticism, revolutionary rhetoric, transcendentalism, etc.).

 - If you think that the autobiography is inspirational, explain your point of view.

 In an autobiography review, you should explore how the writer defines themselves in the text, in which way they present information and arrange events.
 Describing the major accomplishments and events in the biographer’s life, you should express your own thoughts on them.
 Also, you should mention if the reading of the autobiography changed your perception of the writer or not.

 Now you know how academic paper of this type should be written and what tips are necessary to follow.
-You can look through our autobiography review samples to see the connection between theory and practical skills.
+You may also be interested in our guide on how to write a biography review.